iskona/Developer-Profile-Generator/README.md

 * Number of GitHub stars
 * Number of users following

-## User Story
+## Purpose
 ```
-As a product manager,
+Given the developer has a GitHub profile,
-I want a developer profile generator,
+When promped for their username and favorite color,
-So that I can easily prepare reports for stakeholders.
+Then a PDF profile is generated.
 ```